nurzhanzhanuzak/eventsourcing/docs/topics/domain.rst

 <https://en.wikipedia.org/wiki/Atomicity_(database_systems)>`_.
 These two notions
 of 'consistency' and 'boundary' are combined in the notion in *Domain-Driven Design* of 'consistency boundary'.
-Whilst we can recognise a cluster of software objects as basic object-orientated programming, and the use of command and query methods as the more refined pattern called CQS, the 'consistency boundary' notion gives aggregates of *Domain-Driven Design* their distinctive character.
+Whilst we can recognise a cluster of software objects as basic object-oriented programming, and the use of command and query methods as the more refined pattern called CQS, the 'consistency boundary' notion gives aggregates of *Domain-Driven Design* their distinctive character.